• Skip to main content

 Can I use canned peaches instead of fresh?

 You can used canned, fresh or frozen peaches to make peach pie filling, but fresh or frozen is best.
-If you're using canned peaches to make peach pie filling, thoroughly drain the can before cooking them.
-The extra juices in the can can lead to a runny filling.!
+If you use canned peaches for pie filling, drain the juices from the can first, to prevent the filling from being runny.

 • Apple Cobbler